franzageek/WinEFIMounter/README.md

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/348fdc42-7341-49ae-a7b5-f39bb04ba5ac)
 And here we go, once the partition is mounted you get access to the entire set of actions WinEFIMounter is capable of doing.
 Now, you're able to do three more things:
-- Open the EFI partition in a Command Prompt instance
+- Open the EFI partition inside of a Command Prompt
-- Open it in the File Explorer by cloning its content to a directory you can access without admin privileges
+- Open it in the File Explorer
 - Unmount the partition
-  > Perform this action once you're about to exit WinEFIMounter.
+  > Perform this action once you're about to leave WinEFIMounter.

 ![Screenshot 2023-07-17 050930](https://github.com/franzageek/WinEFIMounter/assets/88248950/abcda3ec-626e-4e89-90c3-93de454e2fda)